exadel-inc/etoolbox-authoring-kit/samples/README.md

-# AEM Authoring Toolkit Samples
+# Exadel Authoring Kit for AEM Samples

-This project contains examples of using *AEM Authoring Toolkit* functionality via several AEM components.
-Here you can find many built-in and custom *Toolkit* annotations, as well as *DependsOn* annotations and actions.
+This project contains examples of using *Exadel Toolbox Authoring Kit* (*ToolKit*) functionality via several AEM components.
+Here you can find many built-in and custom *ToolKit* annotations, as well as *DependsOn* annotations and actions.

 ## Table of contents
 1. [Project structure and installation](#project-structure-and-installation)